RhetTbull/osxphotos/README.md

     python3 -m pip install -r dev_requirements.txt
     python3 -m pip install -r requirements.txt
     python3 -m pip install -e .

+I recommend you create a [virtual environment](https://docs.python.org/3/tutorial/venv.html) before installing osxphotos.

+> [!NOTE]
+> The git repo for this project is very large (> 3GB) because it contains multiple Photos libraries used for testing on different versions of macOS.
+If you just want to use the osxphotos package in your own code, I recommend you install the latest version from [PyPI](https://pypi.org/project/osxphotos/) which does not include all the test libraries.
+If you just want to use the command line utility, you can download a pre-built executable of the latest [release](https://github.com/RhetTbull/osxphotos/releases) or you can install via `pip` which also installs the command line app.
+If you aren't comfortable with running python on your Mac, start with the pre-built executable or `pipx` as described above.

 Once you've installed osxphotos via the git repository, to upgrade to the latest version: